-World Cup 2018: Odds, Updated Predictions for Saturday Round of 16 Matches
+World Cup 2018: Odds, Updated Predictions for Saturday Round-of-16 Matches

 Under Didier Deschamps, France have recorded 0-0 draws in all three of the final group-stage matches they have played at major tournaments (0-0 v Ecuador at World Cup 2014, 0-0 v Switzerland at Euro 2016, 0-0 v Denmark at World Cup 2018).

-While they have so much attacking class in their squad, pragmatism is set to be the order of the day for France again in this one.
-It means Blaise Matuidi is likely to start from the left flank, whereas Olivier Giroud is poised to lead the line again.
+While they have so much attacking class in their squad, conservatism is set to be the order of the day for France again in this one.
+It means Blaise Matuidi is likely to start from the left flank and that Olivier Giroud is poised to lead the line again.

-Argentina's route into the last-16 was anything but straightforward, as they recovered from a hammering at the hands of Croatia to beat Nigeria and scrape by.
+Argentina's route into the round of 16 was anything but straightforward, as they recovered from a hammering at the hands of Croatia to beat Nigeria and scrape through.
 A masterful display from Lionel Messi in the latter game was crucial to the Albiceleste's victory.

-Ben Hayward of Goal praised the great man, although thinks further improvement is needed agains the French:
+Ben Hayward of Goal praised the great man but thinks further improvement is needed against the French:

 Ben Hayward @bghayward